total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 ### Why Does TypeScript Treat Objects As Open?

 Open objects more closely reflect how JavaScript actually works.
-Any type system for JavaScript - a very dynamic lanugage - has to be relatively cautious about how 'safe' it can truly be.
+Any type system for JavaScript - a very dynamic language - has to be relatively cautious about how 'safe' it can truly be.

 So, TypeScript's decision to treat objects as open by default is a reflection of the language it's trying to type.
 It also more closely reflects how objects work in other languages.